appgate/terraform-provider-appgatesdp/website/docs/guides/provision_appliances.markdown

 #### Provision with cz-seed

-Depending on your environment, you could use userdata to provision the instance on startup, for example in aws:
+Depending on your environment, you could use userdata to provision the instance on startup, for example in aws we want to setup an initial controller with `cz-seed`

 ```hcl